 Total nucleic acid (TNA) is extracted from the sample using standard procedures.
 First- and second-strand complementary DNA (cDNA) synthesis is performed.
 A library of DNA fragments is constructed for targeted capture of cDNA from fusion genes using custom designed FusionPlex® Pan-Heme panel and reagent kit (ArcherDX, Boulder, CO).
 The library is quantitated using quantitative PCR and normalized for next generation sequencing.
 Paired-end sequencing of the enriched library is performed using Mid Output v2 (Illumina) chemistry on a NextSeq sequencer according to the manufacturer’s recommended protocol (Illumina, Inc. San Diego, CA).
 FASTQ files with base call and quality information of minimum 4.5 million paired-end sequence reads are processed using Archer Analysis software to annotate gene fusions and variants found within these genes.
 Human Genome build GRCh37 (hg19) is used.
 Additional details about this assay can be found at https://archerdx.com/research-products/blood-cancer-research/fusionplex-pan-heme/.

 Test Limitations: The FusionPlex® Pan-Heme Panel is used in this test for the sole purpose of identifying gene fusions with both known and unknown fusion partners of solid tumor-associated gene targets.
-This assay does not detect gene fusions located outside the targeted gene regions.
-This test is also has limited ability to detect low-level mosaicism (<10%).
+Not all exons are targeted for each gene transcript in the panel.
+This assay does not detect gene fusions located outside the targeted gene regions or rearrangements and genomic juxtapositions that don’t produce fusion transcripts.
+This test is also has limited ability to detect low-level tumor content (<10%).
 The failure to detect an alteration at any locus does not exclude the diagnosis of any of the disorders represented on the targeted panel.
 The laboratory can assist the ordering provider in determining whether other types of testing, such as DNA sequencing for point mutations, are appropriate.
 This discussion should be considered in the context of the clinical phenotype.

 - Leukemic Blood: 1-3 ml in EDTA (lavender top vacutainer).
 Keep at room temperature.